HOME • SEARCH • EMAIL • ABOUT

 Fetotoxic / Abortifacient:

-(1) Uterotrophic, Fetotoxic and Abortifacient Effect of Malaysian Variety of Plumbago rosea L. on Isolated Rat Uterus and Pregnant Mice: Pronounced fetotoxic and mild abortifacient potential supports its traditional use in avoiding unwanted pregnancies.
-(2) Plumbagin, a napthoquinone, has shown to have antifertility activity similar to embelin, an antifertility agent of plant origin.
+Anti-Fertility: Plumbagin, a napthoquinone, has shown to have antifertility activity similar to embelin, an antifertility agent of plant origin.

-Plumbagin / Isolation:
+Plumbagin / Isolation / Roots:

 Roots are the richest source of plumbagin, a major active compound and potential biomarker.
-Study presents a simple method for isolation of plumbagin from roots of Plumbago rosea, through precipitation out by addition of water to an acetone extract.
+Study presents a simple method for isolation of plumbagin from roots of Plumbago rosea, through precipitation out by addition of water to an acetone extract

 Anti-tumor:

-(1) In vivo tumor inhibitory and radiosensitizing effects of an Indian medicinal plant, Plumbago rosea on experimental mouse tumors: Study shows PE to have a weak
+An in vivo study was done for tumor inhibitory and radiosensitizing effects of an Indian medicinal plant, Plumbago rosea on experimental mouse tumors.
+Results shows PE to have a weak antitumor effect, but may have a potential use in enhancing the tumor-killing effect of radiation.
+(3)

-antitumor effect, but may have a potential use in enhancing the tumor-killing effect of radiation.
-(2) The antitumor and radio-modifying properties of plumbagin were tested on mouse Erlich ascites carcinoma.
+Plumbagin / Anti-Tumor: The antitumor and radio-modifying properties of plumbagin were tested on mouse Ehrlich ascites carcinoma.
 Plumbagin showed inhibition of exponentially growing tumors.
 Its mode of anticancer activity was unclear in the study.
-(3) Plumbagin was found to have tumor growth inhibitory effects and contemplated for use in human cancer therapy.

 Antimicrobial: